UPPMAX/programming_formalisms/docs/project_start/analysis_design.md

 ???- info "Hint!"

     Analyse the project breif and make 5 short statements about the software !!!
-Requirments matrix to Feature list
+Requirements matrix to Feature list

     Using the Requirements and risk matrix we can design a feature list these can be tracked using issues in Git or in a separate document the feature list describes how to solve a requirment in plain text english and with flowcharts